 Birding is limited.
-I found a trail leading into the forest at the northern (or western) end of Mambrasar Guesthouse.
+I found a trail leading into the forest at the northern (or western) end of Mambrasar Guesthouse (also owned by Henke's family - be warned).
 This was good for birds and would have been revisited if we hadn't decided to bail.